aramisgithub/questpresentation/script/document.md

 ## Mulan

-- Mulan realises most of the Huns did not die in the avalanche after all

-- Decides to make her way towards the Imperial Palace
+Mulan glimpses some of the Huns rising out of the snow, and realises most of the Huns did not die in the avalanche after all, and must make her way towards the Imperial Palace.
+She deliberates for a while whether she should just go home or save China, but decides that saving China is the only proper option.

-- Decides that she is obligated to save China, instead of just going home

-- Mulan arrives at the Imperial palace and attempts to convince the others that the Huns are in fact not dead, and that they are there, trying to lertmurder the Emperor
+Mulan arrives at the Imperial palace and attempts to convince the others from the army that the Huns are in fact not dead, and that they are there, trying to murder the Emperor.

 ## Odyssey

-- Unlike other heroes, Odysseus was not in search of treasure

-- Instead, he was desperately trying to reach his home

-- Once he returns, he finds out that his house has been overrun with suitors trying to steal his wife and palace
+Unlike other heroes, Odysseus was not in search of treasure.
+Instead, he was desperately trying to reach his home.
+Once he returns, he finds out that his house has been overrun with suitors trying to steal his wife and palace.

 ## Comparison

-- Mulan

-    - In this case, Mulan's story is much more dramatic and heroic

-    - Trying to save China!
+In this extremely rare case, Mulan's story is much more dramatic and heroic, while incorporating some grand and *creative* ideas (Trying to save China!

-- Odyssey

-    - Much more noble

-    - Not as dramatic

-    - Lower stakes
+Yeah!)
+The Odyssey's Road Back is much more noble than Mulan's, as Mulan is dumped by her friends while Odysseus is desperately trying to find his home to make sure his wife and son are alright.
+Admittedly, the idea of someone trying to return to their family is not nearly as dramatic or interesting as a brave woman who was kicked out of the military for being female while trying to save her father.
+Plus, the stakes are much lower in the Odyssey (All of China versus one family)

 # Resurrection